 Craig Harris is the pastor at Brushy Creek United Methodist Church in Brushy Creek and Mt.
 Vernon United Methodist Church in Pert.
 Sunday services are at 9:30 a.m. at Brushy Creek and 11 a.m. at Pert.
 See more of his columns at www.instantmessagelive.com.

-- LIFE BEHIND THE PINE CURTAIN: We All Need a Tree
+- LIFE BEHIND THE PINE CURTAIN: Treasure every moment you have

-- INSTANT MESSAGE: Finding our purpose in Christ
+- INSTANT MESSAGE: The goal of our faith

 - More Opinion Headlines